 - Dustin Tebbutt

-Writing, producing and mixing the project as well as playing the majority of the parts, ‘The Breach’ is a solo work in the full sense.
+Writing, producing and mixing his projects as well as playing the majority of the parts, Dustin’s music is a solo work in the fullest sense.
 Paying musical homage to northern hemisphere winter dwellers such as Sigur Rös, Jose Gonzales and Justin Vernon, it’s an insight into the mind of a young man confronted by distance and isolation, yet intoxicated by the stark beauty of life at 28.

-Songwriter, producer and multi-instrumentalist Gotye is the music-making mantle of one man band, Wally de Backer.
-A few years ago his indie album, Like Drawing Blood, became an underground classic and saw Gotye collect the 2007 ARIA for Best Male Artist.
+Songwriter, producer and multi-instrumentalist Gotye is the music-making mantle of one-man band, Wally de Backer.
+A few years ago his indie album, Like Drawing Blood, became an underground classic and saw Gotye collect the 2007 ARIA Award for Best Male Artist.

 The multi-platinum follow up – Making Mirrors – sold over 2 million copies worldwide and was a Top 10 album in over 25 countries.
-It won multiple ARIA’s in Australia and its equivalents abroad and spawned the hit single ‘Somebody That I Used To Know (feat.
-Kimbra)’.
-STIUTK has sold nearly 15 million singles, been viewed over 413 million times on Youtube and was the most streamed song globally on Spotify in 2013.
-It was also the #1 iTunes single in over 50 countries and spent eight consecutive weeks at #1 on the U.S. Billboard Hot 100 Chart.
+It won multiple ARIA Awards and spawned the hit single ‘Somebody That I Used To Know’ (feat.
+Kimbra).
+The single has sold nearly 15 million copies worldwide, has been viewed over 650 million times, and was the most streamed song globally on Spotify in 2013.
+It was also the #1 iTunes single in over 50 countries and spent eight consecutive weeks atop the Billboard Hot 100.

-The success of Making Mirrors led to sold out shows around the world in major venues like Radio City Music Hall in New York and the Hammersmith Apollo in London.
-After a mammoth 2012, GOTYE brought his world tour to a close performing a handful of special homecoming shows back in Australia throughout December.
+The success of Making Mirrors led to sold out shows around the world in major venues including Radio City Music Hall in New York and the Hammersmith Apollo in London.
+After a mammoth 2012, Gotye brought his world tour to a close performing a handful of special homecoming shows back in Australia throughout December.

-To cap off an incredible 18 months, Wally de Backer was awarded three Grammys for Alternative Music Album, Pop Duo/Group Performance and the prestigious Record of the Year at the 2013 Grammy Award ceremony in L.A.
+To cap off an incredible 18 months, Wally de Backer was awarded three Grammys for Best Alternative Music Album, Best Pop Duo/Group Performance and the prestigious Record of the Year at the 2013 Grammy Awards ceremony in L.A.